setiah/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 **Setup Java High Level REST Client**

-The OpenSearch Java High Level REST Client is available on [Maven central](https://search.maven.org/search?q=a:opensearch-rest-high-level-client).
-For the purpose of this blog, we will create a simple gradle based Java application which uses High Level REST Client to connect with OpenSearch server.
+The OpenSearch Java High Level REST Client is available on [Maven Central](https://search.maven.org/search?q=a:opensearch-rest-high-level-client).
+For the purpose of this blog, we will create a simple Gradle based Java application which uses High Level REST Client to connect with OpenSearch server.

 Let’s start with including the client dependency in `build.gradle`.
 This will download the dependency from maven central when the project is executed.
 It is recommended to use the same version of client as OpenSearch version.